 “Don’t break off,” he repeated under his breath, his drag clicking.
 “Steady, boy.
 Steady.”

 Minutes passed: five, ten.
 The tugging was relentless.
 The fish endured like a boxer in the late rounds of a championship bout.
-The fisherman was patient like a painter careful not to smudge the colors and ruin the entire canvas.
+The fisherman was patient like a painter careful not to smudge the colors and ruin the canvas.
 Very slowly, the trout relented.
 When the fish was at an arm’s length, the fisherman brought down the net hanging from his vest and scooped it inside.

-Releasing a big breath, he shut his eyes then opened them to admire the fish, nearly two feet long.
+Releasing a breath, he shut his eyes then opened them to admire the fish.
+A brown, nearly two feet long.
 The trout was tawny green in some places, in others more like the olive green of the woolly bugger hanging from the side of its upper jaw.
 Its belly was fat and yellowish.
 Along its sides were brown, black, and dark red spots with pale blue halos encircling them.
 A heavenly fish.